VagiaXev/Economy-of-Sri-Lanka/README.md

 The steps that we applied to the dataset arisen from Kaggle Dataset were the following ones:

-1. Data loading using Pandas Library.
+1. Data Loading using Pandas Library.
-2. Data cleaning (convert data types, take care of missing values, remove irrelevant elements such as %)
+2. Data Cleaning (convert data types, take care of missing values, remove irrelevant elements such as %)
 3. Data Visualization of comparable measures using Seaborn and Matplotlib libraries.

 This is a guided project that was carried out with the guidance of @data_science_teacher_brandyn.